 At the current price point, £19.99, I would say that train enthusiasts, those who want about 5-10 hours more content, and those who like this particular route are going to be the main target audience.
 As I stated earlier, if Train Sim World starts to churn out DLCs as fast as they do in the original PC game, I don’t really expect everyone to purchase every piece which appears on the store.
 However, if you look at the DLC in terms of value for money, and take away the fact I love these types of games and can literally sink hours into them just messing around, it is a little expensive when you can pick up a full 20-40 hour game for less than one piece of DLC.

 One thing I would like to ask for if the developers are reading this – can we possibly have the option to acquire the ‘Deluxe’ content separately?
-This is a pet hate of mine, when a game has a standard and deluxe version yet owners of the standard can’t obtain the deluxe content – in this case, it was a new locomotive from what I’ve read.
+A pet hate of mine is when a game has a standard and deluxe version yet owners of the standard can’t obtain the deluxe content – in this case, it was a new locomotive from what I’ve read.
 I know it would be another DLC on the store, but I wouldn’t mind getting hold of a new train to mess around in.

 Also, on a side note, in terms of technical issues – the developers seem to have resolved a lot of the issues I had with the base game such as extreme pop in, the loss of using the right stick and a few minor bugs.
 There is still some pop-in, as you’re travelling at up to 60mph in a vast open plain, but it’s not as bad as it once was.